-- Establish housing programs and policies from public or land use policies to funding affordable housing developers - that encourage affordable housing for people of all incomes and those with special needs. - Demonstrate that they have enough land zoned for multifamily housing to build all of the homes needed for lower-income families. - Reduce obstacles to housing development such as density limits, excessive parking requirements, even community opposition - Describe how they will use available funding for affordable housing.
+- Establish housing programs and policies from public or land use policies to funding affordable housing developers that encourage affordable housing for people of all incomes and those with special needs. - Demonstrate that they have enough land zoned for multifamily housing to build all of the homes needed for lower-income families. - Reduce obstacles to housing development, such as density limits, excessive requirements for parking spaces, even community opposition. - Describe how they will use available funding for affordable housing.

-Local Policy

-The Kennedy Commission actively participates with local government entities in the development and implementation of strategies that guides community growth and residential development.

-We engage in Housing Elements, General Plan and Specific Plan updates to advocate for effective policies and programs to ensure the affordable housing needs of lower income households are met.
+Local Policy The Kennedy Commission actively participates with local government entities in the development and implementation of strategies that guides community growth and residential development such as Housing Elements, General Plan and Specific Plan updates.
+Through the development of these plans, the Commission advocates for effective policies and programs to ensure the affordable housing needs of lower income households are met.